 Have you ever heard that you need an email list?
 Maybe you’ve seen marketers or other creators sharing this mind-boggling statistic: For every $1 spent on email, you get $38 back.

-No matter how awesome email marketing is, if you have only 12 people on your list, you won’t be seeing significant results.
+No matter how awesome email marketing is, if you have only 12 people on your list of subscribers, you won’t be seeing significant results.

-That’s why it’s crucial to focus on growing your email list in 2021.
+That’s why it’s crucial to focus on growing your email subscriber list in 2022.
 Fortunately, you can do it for free.
 In this article, we’re showing you how.

-But in 2021, growing your email list is what will give your business the strongest boost.
+But in 2022, growing your email subscriber list is what will give your business the strongest boost.
 Here’s why.

 You can nurture leads into paying customers